Introduction of "CDCC Pilot Scheme" and

-• Provide tailored health management plan for Scheme Participants to control chronic disease risk factors
+• To provide a tailored health management plan for Scheme Participant to control risk factors for chronic diseases

 Comprehensive Support